cristiklein/simpy/docs/simpy_intro/process_interaction.rst

 We just demonstrated two basic methods for process interactions---waiting for a process and interrupting a process.
-Take a look at the :doc:`../topical_guides/index` or the :class:`Process` API reference for more details.
+Take a look at the :doc:`../topical_guides/index` or the :class:`~simpy.events.Process` API reference for more details.

 In the :doc:`next section <shared_resources>` we will cover the basic usage of shared resources.